mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/rwt-results-2022-q4.md

 ### Discussion

-The errors encountered are less than 5% of the total message retrievals attempted.
-Of those errors, 36% were due to invalid responses from the state registry.
-This leaves only about 2.5% of the attempted messages potentially due to an EHR error.
+The number of failed retrievals significantly decreased from Q1 while the number of successful retrievals increased indicating a decrease in the overall error rate.

 ## Measure 12: Direct Project: Send